pillowmath/Rating-Estimator/README.md

 ## Files
 * create_ratings_matrix.py takes the linked dataset and outputs a .csv file containing a matrix of ratings.

-* rating_estimator.py takes in a matrix of ratings as a .csv file and outputs .csv files for average ratings, primitive ratings, and rating estimator ratings.
+* rating_estimator.py takes in a matrix of ratings (with raters as rows and items as columns) as a .csv file and outputs .csv files for average ratings, primitive ratings, and rating estimator ratings.

 * plot_ratings.py plots the average ratings, primitive ratings, and rating estimator ratings from their .csv files.